This tutorial can be downloaded link.

 The ground state is a linear combination of products of two Slater determinants, namely \(|011111\rangle| 101111\rangle\), where the first one (\(|011111\rangle\)) is the Slater determinant in the alpha-channel, and the second one (\(|101111\rangle\)) is the determinant in the beta-channel.

-Slater determinants are in the Fock-representation, where the orbitals with the lowest energy is on the right.
+Slater determinants are in the Fock representation, where the orbital with the lowest energy is on the right.
 For example, \(|011111\rangle\) means that the 5 orbitals with the lowest energy are occupied and the orbital with the highest energy is unoccupied.

-Finally, the cutoff in visualize_correlated_state is the cutoff for Slater determinants.
+is the cutoff for Slater determinants.
 Only Slater determinants with prefactors larger (in absolute value) than the cutoff are printed.

 We can visualize the contribution of the various Slater determinants to a given excited many-body state.